KBOO

 KBOO (90.7 MHz) is a non-commercial, listener-supported, community radio station in Portland, Oregon.
-It airs an eclectic radio format, with a small paid staff and scores of volunteers.
-The studios are on SE 8th Avenue, in a converted warehouse in inner Southeast Portland, purchased in 1982.
-The mission is to serve groups that are underrepresented on other local radio stations and to provide access to the airwaves for people who have unconventional or controversial tastes and points of view.
+The station is volunteer driven with a small paid staff that airs a free-form radio format.
+The station owns its own building located in SE Portland on SE 8th Ave.
+KBOO's mission is to promote equity, creativity and education while providing access to the airwaves for oppressed and underserved communities.

-KBOO is a Class C1 FM station, heard around much of Northwest Oregon and Southwest Washington.
-It has an effective radiated power (ERP) of 26,500 watts, with its transmitter on SW Fairmont Court on Portland's West Hills.
-KBOO is also heard on two FM translators: in Philomath, Oregon at 104.3 FM and in Hood River, along the Columbia River Gorge, at 91.9 FM.
+KBOO is a Class C1 FM station, it has an effective radiated power (ERP) of 26,500 watts, with its transmitter on SW Fairmont Court on Portland's West Hills.
+KBOO is also heard on two FM translators: in Philomath, Oregon at 104.3 FM and in Hood River, at 91.9 FM.

 History

 Building the station (1964–1968)

 A group of Portlanders, unsatisfied with the choices offered by local radio stations, organized themselves as "Portland Listener Supported Radio" in 1964.
 They approached Lorenzo Milam, a former volunteer at Pacifica Radio's KPFA in Berkeley, who helped start KRAB, a now-defunct community station in Seattle.

 Milam agreed to help them organize a station, and after a series of meetings, Portland Listener Supported Radio applied for a license for a Portland radio station.
-In time, Milam helped several other communities start their stations, including KCHU, WAIF, WORT, KDNA, KTAO, and KUSP.

 Milam asked KRAB volunteer David Calhoun if he'd be willing to help organize the new station in Portland.
 Calhoun, an ex-monk and third-year medical student, packed his VW with a transmitter from Seattle and moved south.

-Sleeping on couches and struggling to find meals, Calhoun and other volunteers including Fray Haertig (who continues to volunteer currently) put together the resources needed for a community radio station.
+Sleeping on couches and struggling to find meals, Calhoun and other volunteers including Gray Haertig (who continues to volunteer currently) put together the resources needed for a community radio station.
 A basement room was donated on Third Street and Salmon Street in downtown Portland.
 The space was barely big enough for two tape recorders, one turntable, and Calhoun.
 A diverse mix of about thirty volunteers came together to help out, including society women, movement radicals, professional broadcast engineers, and musicians.